JansQ-75/Riihimaatti/README.md

 **Design for our database:**
 - Customer
     - Columns: firstname, lastname, address, phonenumber
-    - Customer can have many accounts
-    - Customer can have multiple cards
+    - Customer can have multiple accounts and/or cards
 - Card
     - Columns: cardnumber, pin-number, card type, locked status and foreign key for customer
     - Card can have multiple access right to different accounts (debit, credit, debit/credit)